pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 instantiation overhead will probably decrease as the project matures and more work is done on optimization.

-More importantly, pyo3 does not support wrapping any object that uses explicit lifetimes and exposing it natively in python.
+More importantly, pyo3 does not support exposing any object that contains fields using explicit lifetimes.
 This means any struct that contains borrowed fields can't be directly exported due to the clashes between the memory models and ownership designs of rust and python.
 It's quite possible to work around this, but that often means copying data around in order for the python side to obtain ownership.
-Whether this is acceptable will again depend on how much you feel the performance hit.
+Whether this is acceptable will largely depend on how much you feel the performance hit.

 For my part, having experience writing native extensions using the CPython API as well as cython, the workarounds necessary to avoid exposing borrowed objects